 A. Simply put, they used to and still do.
 In 2012, the Colorado Legislature repealed C.R.S. § 18-13-105, a statute that had criminalized certain types of defamatory statements, including statements “tending to blacken the memory of one who is dead” or tending to “expose the natural defects of one who is alive.”
-For more information on US defamation laws for deceased individuals, check out our article on the subject, “Can Dead People Be Defamed?”
+For more information on US defamation laws for deceased individuals, check out our article on the subject, “Can You Defame & Slander a Dead Person?”

 Colorado defamation law still criminalizes certain types of false statements made in the commercial context.
 Under C.R.S. § 12-16-115, it is a minor felony to “make false or misleading statements” regarding farm products.

 Q. What are SLAPP Lawsuits?
 Does Colorado have any Anti-SLAPP laws and protections in place to protect persons from such lawsuits?

 A. Short for ‘Strategic Lawsuits Against Public Participation’, SLAPP lawsuits are actions filed by one party with the overall goal of intimidating, burdening, or censoring an opposing party, ultimately causing them to drop a potential claim they might have.
 Such lawsuits are generally considered highly unethical and frivolous, which has given rise to specific laws and protections in place to protect people from these types of suits.